We are talking about cells belonging to the immune system.

 Mechanism of action

-Mast cells play an important role in helping to defend these tissues from disease.
+Mast cells play an essential role in helping to defend these tissues from disease.

-Each mast cell possesses storage sacs or secretory granules, which contain powerful biologically active molecules called mediators.
+Each mast cell possesses storage sacs or secretory granules, which contain potent biologically active molecules called mediators.

 Triggers include a variety of different foods, exercises, chemicals, fragrances, and stress.